IT Leadership Program

 - Building and managing the IT investment portfolio

-- Tackling the leadership challenges of the CIO
+- Tackling the leadership challenges of being a CIO

 Meet the teaching staff